-Here are five ways global warming is changing outdoor recreation.
+Here are 6 ways global warming is changing outdoor recreation.

 Glacial melting is causing ocean currents to shift and sea levels to rise.
 Rising ocean levels cause coastal erosion, chipping away at beach areas.
 Heavier precipitation means more runoff and sediment, which is affecting access roads, parking lots, and entryways to beaches.
 These pollutants make beaches less desirable places for activities like parasailing or sunbathing.
 Surfers are being hit hard, too.
 While surfing is mentally and physically beneficial, to those who take it seriously, it’s more than just a therapeutic activity, but rather a lifestyle that comes with a tight-knit community.

 For some small coastal regions, surfing tourism is a main source of income and keeps towns running.
 But rising ocean levels are altering tides, changing wave height, and shifting the way waves break in specific areas.
 It’s also shifting entire surfs to less accessible areas, impacting local businesses and entire surfing communities.